-There are many WordPress website users who would complain a lot about security problems with their websites or blogs.
+Many WordPress website users would complain a lot about security problems with their websites or blogs.

 As a web consultant, I also get to hear from many of my clients that they want to switch over from WordPress to other CMS tools however I always explain to them that no matter whichever platform we choose, there could always be some chances of security breaches if we don’t take precautionary measures against them.

 So is the case with WordPress too.
-If the web developers make sure to follow security guidelines, I don’t see any reason for a WordPress website to confront security issues like hacking, malicious codes attack, etc.
+If the web developers make sure to follow security guidelines, I don’t see any reason for a WordPress website to confront security issues like hacking, malicious code attacks, etc.